 Robert saved his file and closed his laptop.
 He felt an adjustment to the momentum and pitch of the plane.
 Then just as he was moving his seat to the upright position there came a loud bang like a steel door slamming from somewhere in the back of the aircraft.
 It coincided exactly with Robert pressing his seat button, as if that innocent action had caused something much larger and more essential to malfunction.
 The aircraft shuddered, stern to bow, in a violent, vibrating wave that reminded Robert of earthquakes he experienced when he lived in California, that sense of the world slipping and sliding beneath you and all you can do is hang on, ride it out, and hope for the best.

 A collective panicky gasp sounded inside the cabin.
-His heart paused for an instant and then resumed with a pounding hard enough to carve a hollow space in his chest.
+His heart paused for a beat and then resumed with a pounding hard enough to carve out a hollow space in his chest.

 “What was that?” someone called.
 It was the man sitting next to Nadine.
 He was half out of his seat, straining his neck to look around.
 Nadine remained asleep through the commotion.

-The sudden lurching had caused Robert’s laptop to fall from the tray table and strike the floor in the aisle.
+The sudden lurching had caused Robert’s laptop to fall from the tray table and strike the floor.
 He bent down to retrieve it.
 He opened the top.
 The screen was blank, with a crack like a lightning bolt running from the top corner to the lower middle.
 He tried the power button but nothing happened.

 “Sir, you’ll have to put your computer away,” Christine said, moving through the aisle.

-He was about to tell her what happened—the turbulence causing his laptop to fall and break—but decided she had other things to deal with.
+He was about to tell her that the turbulence caused his laptop to fall and break, but decided she had other things to deal with.
 Perhaps he did too.
-The noise seemed to echo through the cabin, in the continued murmurs of the passengers, in the slightly faster movements of the two flight attendants as they secured the galleys.
+The boom seemed to echo through the cabin, in the continued murmurs of the passengers, in the slightly faster movements of the two flight attendants as they secured the galleys.

 He let out a breath.
 The adrenaline slowly drained from his veins.
 He had flown tens of thousands of miles on commercial airliners, through clear skies and snowstorms and lightning flashes and gale force winds.
 Every one of those flights had reached its destination safely.
-Once he’d been on a flight out of JFK that had to return to the airport immediately after takeoff because a bird strike shut down one of the engines.
-The pilot circled back toward the runway and landed smoothly, mechanics checked and cleaned the engines, and they took off again.
-Another time he’d been on a flight that had to be diverted because a passenger was acting unruly and refused to take his seat; everyone immediately feared the man was a terrorist but it turned out he’d left his meds behind and was having an anxiety attack.
+Once he’d been on a flight out of Chicago that had to return to the airport immediately after takeoff because a bird strike shut down one of the engines—terrifying the passengers because they all remembered the Miracle on the Hudson landing when the pilot had successfully landed in the river after both engines failed from flying through a flock of birds.
+Another time he’d been on a flight that had to be diverted because a passenger was acting unruly and refused to take his seat; everyone immediately feared the man was a terrorist but it turned out he’d left his meds behind and was suffering an anxiety attack.
 Last summer he’d been sitting on a plane in line for takeoff when the pilot steered the opposite way and returned to the gate—one of the cargo doors was open and a pilot in another plane waiting to takeoff had noticed it.
-But not once in any of the hundreds of flights he’d been on had he ever heard a noise as loud as he’d just heard, the sound of steel striking against steel, followed by an aftershock that rocked the entire aircraft.
+But not once in any of the hundreds of flights he’d been on had he ever heard a noise as loud as he’d just heard, the sound of steel striking steel, followed by an aftershock that rocked the entire aircraft.
 That had to mean something.